ikhurana95/python-raspi/docs/index.md

 ## Slides

 In case you miss a session here are the slides we have used from each week.
-They are breif but should give you an idea of what we learnt!
+They are brief but should give you an idea of what we learnt!

 - [Week 1](https://docs.google.com/presentation/d/1kzQyTqcM9TaQrEvFCgjxaZ2PsrNvHE53HjLpSqJ26D0/edit?usp=sharing)
 - [Week 2](https://docs.google.com/presentation/d/1VYd2Ha07SDu10oSwsRey8_C4muYLWsSWd2Ou7cehz50/edit?usp=sharing)